How to Dehydrate Canned Beans – Dehydrating Canned Beans, A Step-by-Step Guide

 • Removable fruit roll sheet inserts, one for each dehydrator tray

-• Standard kitchen tools, including cutting boards, chef’s knife, spatula, mixing bowls, etc
+• Standard kitchen tools, including cutting boards, chef’s knife, spatula, etc.

 • Clear canning jars with tight-fitting lids